neverfap-deluxe/nfd-api/ebook/bible/bible.md

 ### Porn is not the problem

 Aside from the fact that NeverFap is a complete solution that aims to take you from porn addict to regular human being.

 I also believe NeverFap takes a very unique approach towards addressing porn addiction.

 You see, I maintain a very strong belief that porn addiction has very little to do with porn itself.

 Understandably, watching and masturbating to porn is an incredibly addictive behaviour.

-However this doesn't explain why some people aren't severe porn addicts in the same way that were are.
+However this doesn't explain why some people aren't severe porn addicts in the same way that we are.
 Much in the same way that some people are not addicted to alcohol in the same that others may be.

 And this is precisely where I believe scientific descriptions of porn addiction break down in terms of their usefulness at helping us overcome porn addiction.